choojun/sas/README.md

    3.4.
 Evaluation: Apply the fitness function, see step 2.

    3.5.
 If the requirement to stop is not met, re-start with the selection step.

+[P12a4.sas](https://github.com/choojun/sas/blob/main/P12a4.sas) How to use PROC IML to resolve penalised knapsack problem

 [P12b1.sas](https://github.com/choojun/sas/blob/main/P12b1.sas) How to perform [bilinear interpolation](https://en.wikipedia.org/wiki/Bilinear_interpolation)